-If you’ve ever wanted to learn how to knit with two colors, mosaic knitting is a great technique to try first.
+If you’ve ever wanted to learn how to knit with two colors, mosaic knitting might be a great colorwork technique to try first.

 Haven’t heard of mosaic knitting?
 Well, you wouldn’t be the first.
-Of all the forms of colorwork knitting, mosaic knitting may be the least well-known.
+Of all the forms of colorwork knitting, the mosaic knitting technique may be the least well-known.

 Origins of Mosaic Knitting